phetsims/phet-info/deployment-info/doc/deploy-dev-phet-io.md

 - [ ] Deploy to spot
  * First time this sim is deployed: `grunt deploy-dev --mkdir` (requires 2 password inputs or ssh key)
  * Second or later deployment: `grunt deploy-dev`

 ## PhET-iO Testing after deployment

-These instructions above show how to deploy PhET or PhET-iO branded simulations.
 To test PhET-iO branded simulations:
 - [ ] Try launching the wrappers page `protected/index.html`.
 This should be password protected.
 Verify that your password works.
 - [ ] Test the screenshot and instance-proxies wrappers.
 If it is a dev or rc version, use ?launchLocalVersion
 - [ ] Try launching the phet-io sim, for example: `sim-name_en-phetio.html?phet-io.standalone`.